 The Simple face is one of the most flexible faces, in that you can make it as bare or as useful as you want.
 You can set it up to showcase just hour and minute hands, or you can add up to five complications.
 The Simple face is similar to the Modular face, but this one is more elegant, showing you an analog watch face instead of digital.
 So if you want to strip your face to the bare essentials, this offering will give you the most style.

-As we’ve said before, the Apple Watch can fit youngsters as well as seniors.
-If you’re planning to buy an Apple Watch for someone who finds it hard to read small text, this face can be a life saver.
+The Apple Watch can fit youngsters as well as seniors.
+If you’re planning to buy an Apple Watch for someone who finds it hard to read small text, this face can be a lifesaver.
 It will show you the digital time in bold, and utilizes an extra large font that envelops the face of your watch.
 You can also add one complication, but it will take up the middle of your display and still show you the current time on top.